 Jane moves into her little cottage, which is simple but adequate.

-This was Jane’s first day teaching at the new school; she had 20 students, only three of whom can read, so she’s got her work cut out for her.
+This was Jane’s first day teaching at the new school; she has twenty students, only three of whom can read, so she’s got her work cut out for her.
 She knows that she’s doing really useful work, but she still feels like she’s taken a step down on the social scale (which she has).

 St. John shows up, bringing Jane some drawing materials from his sisters.
 He asks how everything is going, and she says that it’s wonderful, and she’s grateful things are going so well for her when, a few days ago, she was homeless and friendless.

 St. John counsels Jane to keep trying to master her emotions and overcome her own desire to go back to whatever it is that she left.
 He tells her about his own experience denying himself—a year ago, he thought that he hated being a priest, but then he felt called by God to become a missionary.
 There’s only one more desire he needs to overcome before he can go East, he says.